-If you’d like to hide the system tray or the notifications area in Windows 7 you can do so using the Registry, Group Policy Editor, or Ultimate Windows Tweaker.
+If you’d like to hide the system tray or the notifications area in Windows 11/10/8/7 you can do so using the Registry, Group Policy Editor, or Ultimate Windows Tweaker.

 Open regedit and navigate to the following registry key

-If it does not exist, in the right pane, right click and create a new DWORD, NoTrayItemsDisplay and give it value ‘1‘.
-Restart Explorer.
+If it does not exist, in the right pane, right-click and create a new DWORD, NoTrayItemsDisplay and give it value ‘1‘.

 You will find that the notification area is hidden!

 You can also show or hide the Notification Area or System Tray via the Group Policy Editor.

 If this setting is disabled or is not configured, the notification area is shown in the user’s taskbar.

-You have to run it as administrator and it requires .NET framework v 4.
+You have to run it as an administrator and it requires .NET framework v 4.